dasc-lab/DASC-Crazyflie/README.md

 ## Acknowledgments

 This project is based on [Crazyswarm](https://github.com/USC-ACTLab/crazyswarm) developed by USC ACT Lab.
+The original code is licensed under the MIT License, which is included in this repository.

 # Setup Guide
 1. Download Docker from [here](https://docs.docker.com/engine/install/ubuntu/)